 Inbound marketing is the strategy of choice these days, and content marketing has become a staple of every organization's marketing stack.
-Despite the prevalence of content marketing strategies in B2B companies, there's an elephant in the room that no one addresses.
+Despite the prevalence of inbound marketing strategies in B2B companies, there's an elephant in the room that no one addresses.

 What's the ROI on content marketing, and is it worth it?

 Forrester Research states that 62% of B2B buyers finalize a vendor list solely using digital content.
 Pathfactory found that 92% of marketing leaders in an organization rate content marketing as important for their business.
 Fractl presents a curiously specific 42.78% of respondents who identify free content as a key to winning their business.

 Yet, none of these numbers answer the ROI question.
 If content marketing is so important, why is it so hard to get someone to quantify its value?
 Is it plausible that the ROI question itself is incorrect?

 "While performance is important, we don't look at it as just likes or comments and shares," says Patricia Nelson, Digital Strategist at API design and documentation platform Stoplight.
 "We like to look at it as having more depth: Did the people consuming it actually receive value?"

 Why is it so Hard to Measure ROI?

 The problem with content marketing for ROI measurement enthusiasts is that it takes time and works in indirect ways.
 Content marketing might seem like an anomaly in today's data-driven marketing environments.
 While teams can measure the success of individual topic clusters or content, there's no neat metric that tells them how well their content strategy is working.

 For instance, measuring the effectiveness of a CTA is as simple as looking at conversion rates.
 Improving the CTA and choosing the best option is a matter of A/B testing them and choosing the one with the highest conversion rate.